 Set out below are examples of a selection of leasehold new build questions that you can expect your new-build leasehold conveyancing in Frenchay

 If there are lifts in the building, please confirm that the owners of flats on the ground and basement floors will not be required to contribute towards the cost of maintenance and renewal.
 Please supply evidence that the form of Lease proposed has been approved by the Land Registry.
 Where service of notices and proceedings can be at the property demised please confirm that this can be amended to include simultaneous services at the Lessees’ solicitors’ offices where the Lessee from time to time is not resident in the UK - such solicitors may be varied by notice in writing to the Landlord from time to time but otherwise will be as previously specified.
 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?
 Forfeiture - bankruptcy or liquidation must not apply under this provision.

 What does commercial conveyancing in Frenchay cover?

-Commercial conveyancing in Frenchay covers a wide range of advice, provided by regulated solicitors, relating to business premises.
-For instance, this type of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the assignment of existing leases or the drafting of new leasing arrangements.
-Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial mortgages and the termination of tenancies.
+Commercial conveyancing in Frenchay covers a broad array of advice, offered by qualified solicitors, relating to business property.
+For instance, this type of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the transfer of existing leases or the drafting of new leasing arrangements.
+Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial loans and the termination of tenancies.